1989 Dime Value Checker: Errors List, ā€œPā€, “D” & “S” Mint Mark Worth

 The Reverse Of The 1989 Dime

-The reverse shows a torch in the center, representing liberty, flanked by an olive sprig representing peace on the left, and an oak branch symbolizing strength and independence on the right.
+The reverse shows a torch in the center, representing liberty, flanked by an olive sprig representing peace on the left and an oak branch symbolizing strength and independence on the right.
 This powerful symbolism reflects the values that emerged from America’s victory in World War II.

 The inscription “E PLURIBUS UNUM” (out of many, one) stretches across the field between the branches.
-This Latin phrase reinforces the unity of the American states and people.
+The outer legends include “UNITED STATES OF AMERICA” arcing along the top and “ONE DIME” along the bottom.

 Other Features Of The 1989 Dime